 Employers often insist on degrees for jobs that didn’t previously require them.
-This is a problem that’s been accelerating for the last two decades, and it’s unfair to both candidates and employers.
+This is a problem that’s been accelerating for the last two decades, and it’s unfair to both candidates and employers.2 It creates the paper ceiling that limits candidates’ access to opportunities and employers’ access to top talent.

 It’s time for your company to seriously consider dropping degree requirements and shift your focus to what really matters – skills and abilities.